d11wtq/iode-rb/README.md

 #### Macros

 Yes, iode has macros.
 In fact, very powerful macros.
-You can think of macros in the same way you think about lambdas.
-They are 100% first-class to iode and have values that can be assigned to variables, passed into functions etc. Like lambdas, they also provide a lexical closure over their environment.
-The difference between a macro and a lambda is that a macro receives unevaluated *code* as input and produces *code* as output.
+You can think of macros in the same way you think about funcs.
+They are 100% first-class to iode and have values that can be assigned to variables, passed into functions etc. Like funcs, they also provide a lexical closure over their environment.
+The difference between a macro and a func is that a macro receives unevaluated *code* as input and produces *code* as output.

 The syntax for returning code is a little cumbersome at this point, since I